covXtreme/covXtreme/Contributing.md

 ## How Can I Contribute?

+### Getting Started
+In order to starting contributing you can fork the repository and make any changes to the code.
+Once you are satisfied with the changes made to the code, they can be merged into the main branch of the repository through a pull request.

 ### Potential Enhancements
 * Multivariate diagnostics such as the coefficient of tail dependence e.g., eta, chi and chibar.
 * Choice of optimal bin edges - a potential approach would be to use reversible-jump Markov chain Monte Carlo.